 Exchange students will participate in online course registration a few months prior to the start of their exchange program.
 Since many courses fill up quickly, it is important that students have a list of alternative courses available when completing the online registration form, in the event they are unable to register for one or more preferred courses.

 Click here to view the course catalog for current and past semesters.

-All exchange students will receive more specific information via email regarding Online Course Registration, including important dates and deadlines, before arriving on campus.
+All exchange students will receive detailed formation from the Registrar by email regarding online course registration, including important dates and deadlines.

 Course and Workload

 In order to maintain J-1 immigration status, exchange students must remain enrolled in a minimum of 12 credits per semester (“full-time status”), and may enroll in up a maximum of 17 credits per semester (Undergraduate) or 18 credits per semester (Graduate).
 Depending on language proficiency level and home university requirements, most exchange students take between 15 and 17 credits per semester (equivalent to 4-5 courses).

 Classes at Babson are a mix of lectures, case studies, group projects, presentations, and discussion groups.
 The average class size is 29 students.
 Students are expected to actively participate in class discussions and complete all required course work.
 Courses are quite demanding; for every hour spent in class, students should expect to spend at least 3 hours outside of class – studying, writing papers, or meeting with other classmates to coordinate group projects.
 Attendance is mandatory for all courses.